AT ISSUE: Payday and auto title lending in Alabama

 456 percent should be illegal

 Alabama law lets payday lenders charge an annualized percentage rate (APR) of 456 percent.
 Georgia, North Carolina and Arkansas have all said that consumer lending at triple-digit interest is an illegal exploitation of their residents.

 This issue brief from ACPP and Alabama Appleseed outlines Alabama's payday loan problem and offers real solutions.

 Immigration Policy Choices 2012

-Alabama last year passed the nation's harshest anti-immigrant law, HB 56.
+Alabama in 2011 passed the nation's harshest anti-immigrant law, HB 56.
 Designed to make life difficult for undocumented immigrants and cause them to leave Alabama, the law has had a far broader impact, bringing national scorn, widespread economic harm and personal hardship to citizens as well as non-citizens.
 The law disproportionately affects low-income Alabamians, regardless of their immigration status.

 "Immigrants, Go Home!": Alabama's 2011 Immigration Law

 Alabama has had its share of unflattering national spotlights.
 But it's been a while since the glare has been as widespread and piercing as it has been in the wake of HB 56, the state's new anti-immigrant law.
 Critics and supporters alike consider the new law to be the harshest among recent anti-immigrant measures across the country.

 This fact sheet by ACPP policy analyst Stephen Stetson examines the socioeconomic and political factors that gave rise to the law and its far-reaching major provision.

 Same Work, Less Pay: The Wage Gap in Alabama